Ripley's Game (film): Plot

 Tom Ripley is involved in an art forgery scheme in Berlin, in partnership with British gangster Reeves.
-Upon finding out that Reeves has attempted to cheat him, Ripley forces Reeves' customer at gunpoint to give him the money intended for the forgeries, and kills the man’s bodyguard.
-He also steals back the artwork for himself, and curtly tells Reeves that their partnership is over.
+Upon finding out that Reeves has attempted to cheat him, Ripley forces Reeves' customer at gunpoint to give him the money intended for the forgeries and kills the man’s bodyguard.
+He also steals back the artwork for himself and curtly tells Reeves that their partnership is over.

 Three years later, Ripley is living in a lush villa in Veneto with his wife Luisa, a harpsichordist.
 Invited by a neighbour to a party, Ripley overhears the host, Jonathan Trevanny, insulting his taste and alluding to his shady reputation.
-Ripley briefly confronts him, then sullenly leaves the party.
+Ripley briefly confronts him, and then leaves the party.

 Reeves resurfaces, much to Ripley's annoyance, asking him to eliminate a rival mobster.
 Ripley recommends Trevanny for the job as revenge for the slight.
 Believing Trevanny, a law-abiding art framer who is dying of leukemia, to be an assassin, Reeves offers him the job for a large fee.
-A bewildered Trevanny initially refuses, but eventually agrees, to make sure that his wife and son are provided for after his death.
-Trevanny travels to Berlin under the pretense of seeing a leukemia specialist, and kills the mobster at a museum.
+A bewildered Trevanny initially refuses but eventually agrees, to make sure that his wife and son are provided for after his death.
+Trevanny travels to Berlin under the pretense of seeing a leukemia specialist and kills the mobster at a museum.
 He refuses Reeves' offer of even more money to kill another mobster, this time on a train, but relents after Reeves threatens his family.

-Trevanny freezes up on the train and contemplates suicide.
+Trevanny freezes on the train and contemplates suicide.
 Ripley intervenes and the two dispatch the target and his two bodyguards in the train's toilet.
 Together they return home, where Trevanny vainly attempts to persuade his wife Sarah that he won the money playing roulette.

 Reeves ignores Ripley's warnings to keep a low profile, fearing that the Mafia will seek reprisal for the killing and deduce who was involved.
 The mobsters' associates come to Italy seeking revenge, killing Reeves and leaving his body in the boot of their car.
 They storm Ripley's villa, but Ripley has boobytrapped his home.
 With Trevanny's help, Ripley kills them all.

 Ripley leaves Trevanny under the assumption that all the killers have been dispatched.
 However, Trevanny returns home to find two surviving gangsters holding Sarah captive.
 Ripley spots the killers' car outside in the bushes and doubles back to Trevanny's in time to save his wife.
 A wounded assassin fires at Ripley, but Trevanny sacrifices himself by jumping in front of the bullet.

 Puzzled by Trevanny's selflessness, Ripley tries to give Sarah her husband's share of the blood money, but she spits in his face.
 When he leaves Sarah, the packet of money is still on the floor.
 That night, Ripley attends Luisa's concert as if nothing has happened, but smiles briefly at the memory of Trevanny's sacrifice.